 PMap.insert! m "key" val # mutates m in place

 This convention makes code more readable by signaling intent at a glance.
+When you see

-When you see empty?, you know it returns a boolean.
+empty?, you know it returns a boolean.
+When you see !, you know

-an assertion that can fail or a mutation of data.
+something effectful is happening—either an assertion that can fail or a mutation of data.

 Kit avoids the colored function issue by providing the following concurrency primitives: